matheusmarqui1/magento2-rest-pdf-invoice/README.md

 ### Retrieving a PDF Invoice for an Order

 Send a GET request to `/rest/V1/orders/:orderId/pdf-invoice` with appropriate authorization.
-Replace `:orderId` with the actual order ID.
+Replace `:orderId` with the actual order ID (entity_id or increment_id are supported).

 ### Retrieving a PDF Invoice for an Invoice